Colleagues chatting

 Good management is key

 You now know how to foster employee happiness and create a professional environment that top talent wants to be part of.
-This list of employee expectations examples is not exhaustive.
-To do what is best for your workforce and meet their needs, the perfect approach is to listen to their feedback and discuss with them what their requirements are.
-According to your industry, the generational diversity of your workers, the size of your company, and so on, their expectations for employers may vary.
+This list of examples of employee expectations is not exhaustive.
+To do what is best for your team members and meet their needs, the perfect approach is to listen to their feedback and communicate with them about their specific requirements.
+According to your industry, workforce, company size, and so on, their expectations for employers may vary.

 Paulyne Sombret